xeylou/testade.xeylou.fr/content/posts/nagios-introduction/index.md

 Nagios web interface can be reach at `http://192.168.122.203/nagios` with the username `nagiosadmin` & the password given at the beginning of the installation.

-To check the connectivity to the windows agent hosts.
+Can check the connectivity to the agent on the windows host using the `check_ncpa` add-on command.

 ```
 /usr/local/nagios/libexec/check_ncpa.py -H 192.168.122.53 -t 'windows-host' -P 5693 -M system/agent_version
 ```
 > OK: Agent_version was ['2.4.1']

-For the debian one (change values).
+For the debian one (changing values).

 ```
 /usr/local/nagios/libexec/check_ncpa.py -H 192.168.122.165 -t 'debian-host' -P 5693 -M system/agent_version
 ```
 > OK: Agent_version was ['2.4.1']

-*(note: the `-H` parameter is the host's hostname or its ip address, `-t` is for the token created by the host during the ncpa installation process, `-P` the used port & `-M` the called value)*
+*(note: the `-H` parameter is the host's hostname or its ip address, `-t` is for the token created by the host during the agent installation process, `-P` the used port & `-M` the called value)*

 Example of active monitoring of the cpu load for both - same syntax.
 Refer to the [ncpa documentation](https://www.nagios.org/ncpa/help.php) to gather other metrics.